pathikpatel-ml/Face-recognition/README.md

 # Face-recognition
 Face recognition using PCA
-Based on face data whuch are given use principal component analysis with scratch
+Based on face data which are given in repo, use principal component analysis with scratch